gjocelyn/SI-507-FINAL-PROJECT/README.md

     - pop to the yelp page

-- If no, move to the First Question.
+- If no, go back to step 3.

 - If exit: exit the program.